-Futuristic Homes are a mixture of nostalgia for the natural and technological marvel.
+Futuristic Homes are a mixture of nostalgia for natural and technological marvels.
 Sometimes the structures seem to emerge from a sci-fi comic book or a post-apocalyptic film, somewhere out of the distant future or past.
 Futurism emerged in the early-20th century in Italy.

 Since its first manifestation, the futuristic movement has embraced technological, historical, and social shifts.
-This evolutionary process has led to various subcategories, like googie, neo-futuristic, and contemporary futuristic architecture grounded in the parametric and eco-friendly design.
-The complex nature of futurism best becomes visible in housing projects, where the uncanny strongly contradicts the familiarity of living space.
+This evolutionary process has led to various subcategories, like googie, neo-futuristic, and contemporary futuristic architecture grounded in parametric and eco-friendly design.
+The complex nature of futurism best becomes visible in futuristic house projects, where the uncanny strongly contradicts the familiarity of living space.

 Let’s take a closer look at 40 back to the future homes around the world.

 1. Pigna Tree Houses | Futuristic Homes